Artificial Intelligence

 Standard sentiment analysis.

-The most common process for sentiment analysis.
-It uses AI and NLP to extract a positive, negative, or neutral sentiment from unstructured data in support tickets, phone calls, survey and feedback forms, social media comments, voice and chatbots, and other channels.
+Standard sentiment analysis relies on AI and NLP to classify unstructured data from sources such as support tickets, phone calls, survey and feedback forms, social media comments, voice transcriptions, and chatbot interactions.
 It analyzes specific words that might lead to a sentiment such as “love”, “hate”, “good”, and others to classify the emotions.

 Fine-grained sentiment analysis.